hutchisonkim/game/README.md

 # Game

-> [!NOTE]
-> This repo serves as a best-practice example for autonomous coding agents to replicate composable game architecture patterns using test-driven development.
+This repo is a starter kit for creating basic games using autonomous coding agents.

-- History vs Entity
-  - History holds rules and (policy, state, action).
-  - Entity holds domain objects (boards, pieces, patterns).
+> [!WARNING]
+> Work in progress.
+Not everything you see here is final.

 - TODO
   - Missing mocks: renderers, GIF composer and IO need mockable interfaces so unit tests can isolate policy/state/action.